You must report treasure to the local coroner within either:

 - a person or organisation with freehold on the land

 - someone who occupies the land as a tenant of the owner

-Archaeologists aren’t entitled to a share of any reward.
-If you act in bad faith (eg by trespassing or trying to hide the find) you may get a reduced share of the reward, or none at all.
+If you act in bad faith (for example by trespassing or trying to hide the find) you may get a reduced share of the reward, or none at all.

-If the find doesn’t count as treasure or no museum wants it
+If the find does not count as treasure or no museum wants it

 The items will be returned to you, and the landowner and site occupier informed.
 They have the chance to object within 28 days.